serokell/ariadne/docs/usage-gui.md

 deleting a wallet is a rather dangerous operation, you will be asked to enter its name to confirm you understand what you are doing.

+When an account is selected you can open its settings by clicking the "Account settings" button in the wallet pane.
+A dialog will open where you can change your account's name or delete it.

 ## Blockchain operations

 Wallet pane has two buttons for working with the blockchain &mdash; "SEND" and "REQUEST".
 Both will